laixintao/uwsgi-docs/MasterFIFO.rst

-Master FIFO
+The Master FIFO
 ===============

-自uWSGI 1.9.17起可用。
+Available from uWSGI 1.9.17.

-一般来说，使用UNIX信号来管理maser，但是我们正在用尽信号数，并且（更重要的是）不需要跟PID混在一起回极大地简化外部管理脚本的实现。
+Generally you use UNIX signals to manage the master, but we are running out of signal numbers and (more importantly) not needing to mess with PIDs greatly simplifies the implementation of external management scripts.

-因此，取代信号，你可以告诉master创建一个UNIX命名管道 (FIFO)，这样，你刻意用它来发布命令给master。
+So, instead of signals, you can tell the master to create a UNIX named pipe (FIFO) that you may use to issue commands to the master.

-要创建一个FIFO，仅需添加 ``--master-fifo <filename>`` ，然后开始发布命令给它。
+To create a FIFO just add ``--master-fifo <filename>`` then start issuing commands to it.

 .. code-block:: sh

    echo r > /tmp/yourfifo

-你可以一次性发送多个命令。
+You can send multiple commands in one shot.

 .. code-block:: sh

    # add 3 workers and print stats
    echo +++s > /tmp/yourfifo

-可用命令
+Available commands
 ******************

-* '0' to '9' - 设置fifo slot (见下文)
+* '0' to '9' - set the fifo slot (see below)
-* '+' - 在cheaper模式的时候增加worker数 (添加 ``--cheaper-algo manual`` 以获得完全控制)
+* '+' - increase the number of workers when in cheaper mode (add ``--cheaper-algo manual`` for full control)
-* '-' - 在cheaper模式的时候减少worker数 (添加 ``--cheaper-algo manual`` 以获得完全控制)
+* '-' - decrease the number of workers when in cheaper mode (add ``--cheaper-algo manual`` for full control)
-* 'B' - 让Emperor进行加固 (broodlord模式，要求uWSGI >= 2.0.7)
+* 'B' - ask Emperor for reinforcement (broodlord mode, requires uWSGI >= 2.0.7)
-* 'C' - 设置cheap模式
+* 'C' - set cheap mode
-* 'c' - 出发链重载
+* 'c' - trigger chain reload
-* 'E' - 触发一次Emperor重新扫描
+* 'E' - trigger an Emperor rescan
-* 'f' - 重新fork master (危险，但很强大)
+* 'f' - re-fork the master (dangerous, but very powerful)
-* 'l' - 重新打开日志文件 (需要 --log-master 和 --logto/--logto2)
+* 'l' - reopen log file (need --log-master and --logto/--logto2)
-* 'L' - 触发日志循环 (需要 --log-master 和 --logto/--logto2)
+* 'L' - trigger log rotation (need --log-master and --logto/--logto2)
-* 'p' - 暂定/恢复实例
+* 'p' - pause/resume the instance
-* 'P' - 更新pidfile (在master重新fork之后会非常有用)
+* 'P' - update pidfiles (can be useful after master re-fork)
-* 'Q' - 粗鲁地关闭实例
+* 'Q' - brutally shutdown the instance
-* 'q' - 优雅地关闭实例
+* 'q' - gracefully shutdown the instance
-* 'R' - 发送粗鲁重载
+* 'R' - send brutal reload
-* 'r' - 发送优雅重载
+* 'r' - send graceful reload
-* 'S' - 阻塞/消除阻塞订阅
+* 'S' - block/unblock subscriptions
-* 's' - 在日志中打印统计信息
+* 's' - print stats in the logs
-* 'W' - 粗鲁地重载worker
+* 'W' - brutally reload workers
-* 'w' - 优雅地重载worker
+* 'w' - gracefully reload workers

-FIFO slot
+FIFO slots
 **********

-uWSGI支持多至10个不同的FIFO文件。默认情况下，绑定第一个指定的（映射为'0'）。
+uWSGI supports up to 10 different FIFO files.
+By default the first specified is bound (mapped as '0').

-在实例的生命周期中，你可以通过简单发送要使用的FIFO slot的数字来从一个FIFO改成另一个。
+During the instance's lifetime you can change from one FIFO to another by simply sending the number of the FIFO slot to use.

 .. code-block:: ini